OSLC/oslc-server/README.md

 	$ fuseki-server --update --loc=<location of directory> /ldp

+At this time, [oslc-service](https://github.com/OSLC/oslc-service) and [ldp-service-jena](https://github.com/OSLC/ldp-service-jena) are not in the npm package manager.
+Both services must be cloned in the same directory as oslc-server from GitHub.

-Within oslc-service, ldp-service-jena, and oslc-service, run
+Within oslc-server, ldp-service-jena, and oslc-service, run

 	$ npm install

-In oslc-server, run
+In oslc-server, run the server by executing

 	$ node app.js

-To run the server.
 By default, the server can be accessed at http://localhost:3000/.

 ## License